 – Alistair G. Lowe-Norris, Global Director of Adoption & Change Management Strategy at Microsoft Digital, Services & Success

 Now this is where it gets interesting.
 Beyond the benefits of certification, participants identified four adjustments to how they would provide change management training for future initiatives.
 Your change peers suggest and recommend the following:

 If the data supports the need for and benefits of change management training, what should you expect from the training?
-Classic answer: it depends.
-Each training company, organization and professional association has their own standards and philosophy.
-At Prosci, ours is simple: we provide a full immersion, hands-on approach that enables adults to learn and apply practical tools, best practices and models that they can implement immediately.
+Classic answer: It depends.
+Each training company, organization and professional association has its own standards and philosophy.
+At Prosci, ours is simple: We provide a full-immersion, hands-on approach that enables adults to learn and apply practical tools, best practices and models that they can immediately implement.

-As a bonus, upon completion you can promote yourself as a qualified change management practitioner with this snazzy badge!
+As a bonus, upon completion you can promote yourself as a qualified Prosci Certified Change Practitioner with this snazzy badge!